 "A country that receives a loan from China must, according to the terms of the agreement, relinquish its sovereign rights," he said.
 "Such loans enable China to assert territorial and other political claims.
 The Chinese are patient and prepared to wait for the debt to be settled, given what's at stake."

-Last April, a media outlet controlled by the Chinese Communist Party floated the idea that parts of Kyrgzstan should "return to its homeland", a reference to China.
+Last April, a media outlet controlled by the Chinese Communist Party floated the idea that parts of Kyrgyzstan should "return to its homeland", a reference to China.

 Sharsheyev also spoke of the preferences that Beijing has tried to carve out for itself when negotiating loans.